 Disability and Employment

 Not everyone with a medical condition is protected by the law.
 In order to be protected, a person must be qualified for the job and have a disability as defined by the law.
-A person can show that he or she has a disability in one of three ways:
+A person can show that they have a disability in one of three ways:

 - A person may be disabled if he or she has a physical or mental condition that substantially limits a major life activity (such as walking, talking, seeing, hearing, or learning).